shareup/signal-utils/README.md

 Other uses for `MemoizedArrayOfSignals`:

-* Map 1:1 DOM node to `Signal` to memoized UI elements
+* Map 1:1 DOM node to `Signal` to memoize UI elements
 * Pass the child `Signal`s down to child UI elements to localize re-rendering / updates to the leaves
 * ...